Hubbard’s 223 yards, 2 TDs lead Oklahoma St past TCU 34-27

 Stoner caught touchdown passes of 57 and 22 yards in the first half to help Oklahoma State take a 17-3 lead.
 Duggan ran for a touchdown and threw for another to help TCU make it a 17-all game at halftime.

 Hubbard broke loose for a 92-yard touchdown run in the third quarter.
 The fourth-longest run in Oklahoma State history gave the Cowboys take a 24-17 lead.

+“I just saw the hole and hit it,” Hubbard said.
+“The offensive line did a great job, we had a great offensive scheme, everyone on offense and defense played their butts off and it all just came together.”

-Hubbard later took off for a 62-yard score in the fourth quarter to give the Cowboys a 31-17 edge.
+Hubbard took off for a 62-yard score in the fourth quarter to give the Cowboys a 31-17 edge.

 TCU’s Sewo Olonilua’s 1-yard touchdown run cut Oklahoma State’s lead to 31-24 with 7:11 to play.
 Oklahoma State’s Matt Ammendola nailed a 43-yard field goal with 2:04 left to extend the Cowboys’ lead to 10.